From Startup Stock to $15 Million Tax-Free: QSBS Explained for 2026

 - 0% state level taxes in 40+ states: Many states conform to Federal tax law for QSBS benefits or have no state income tax.

-- California, New Jersey, Pennsylvania and several other states do not conform to federal law for QSBS benefits and would therefore be subject to taxation at the state level.
+- California, New Jersey, Pennsylvania and several other states do not conform to federal law for QSBS benefits and would likely therefore be subject to taxation at the state level.

 In aggregate, the QSBS exclusion can reduce the effective federal tax rate on a successful exit from 23.8% to 0%—potentially saving millions for founders and early investors.